AhemNason/digital-scholarship-toolbox/README.md

    - digital preservation
 - A **Toolbox ** is a box of tools.
 Like, for helping to do things.

 *Whew*.
-This [GitBook](https://www.gitbook.com/) is an attempt at creating a generalized resource for faculty, students, and staff of CAUL/CBUA institutions as a collaborative effort of the Scholarly Communications Committee.
-Furthermore, this GitBook is a living document that is intended to reflect *up to date* information. <s>Fingers crossed</s>.
+This [GitBook](https://www.gitbook.com/) is an attempt at creating a generalized resource for faculty, students, and staff of CAUL/CBUA institutions as a collaborative effort from the members of the CAUL/CBUA Scholarly Communications Committee.

-Original publication of this GitBook occured in October 2015, to coincide with [Open Access Week](http://www.openaccessweek.org/).

-> some note about the growth of this document.